cosmos/sdk-tutorials/academy/golang-intro/2_basics.md

 var c complex64
 ```

-Without initialization, variables have so called *zero values* which depend on their type.
+Without initialization, variables have so-called *zero values* which depend on their type.

 To define constants, you must use the `const` keyword instead of `var` or `:=` keywords.